ajrussell999/augmented_DHCP/README.md

 The ISC DHCP-server configuration text is contained withing the dhcpd.conf file.
 The text in this example is split into four sections, global, class ESH-3105, class FS-0900E, and default class.
 The four sections are listed below.

 #### 4.1 dhcpd.conf global
 First the global section of the dhcpd.conf file.
-This describes the dynamic domain name sercie being enables.
+This describes dynamic domain name system being enabled, uncommented  ddns-update-style interim.
 The legacy protocol, bootp protocol is disbaled.
 The authorative keyword is un-commented so that clients see this server as the official DHCP-server for the network.
+DHCP-server logging to its own daemon facility, with level7 log all messages from the lowest priotity, includes debug, info, notice, warn, err, crit, alert, emergency.

 ```sh
 # dhcpd.conf